 What is a Grant of Probate?

-Anyone possessing the deceased’s Will should present it to the Court as soon as possible to get the Probate proceedings underway.
-Doing this helps avoid administration delays, as the executor can only distribute assets after a Grant of Probate has been obtained from the Registrar of Probates in the Supreme Court.
+Anyone holding the deceased’s Will is required to present it to the Court as soon as practicable so that probate proceedings can commence.
+Doing so helps avoid unnecessary delays, as an executor cannot lawfully distribute estate assets until a Grant of Probate has been issued by the Registrar of Probates in the Supreme Court of Victoria.

 Why is Probate Necessary?

-Probate legally confirms that the Will is valid and that the executor has the authority to administer the Estate.
+Probate formally confirms that the Will is valid and legally recognises the executor’s authority to administer the estate.

-Probate ensures that any outstanding debts and taxes are paid before the assets are distributed to the beneficiaries.
+Probate ensures that all outstanding debts, liabilities, and taxes of the estate are properly identified and paid before any assets are distributed.

-Probate provides a legal framework to resolve any disputes that may arise regarding the validity of the Will or the distribution of assets.
+The probate process provides a structured legal framework for resolving disputes that may arise, including challenges to the validity of the Will or disagreements regarding the distribution of estate assets.

 The role of an executor during Probate